Skip to main content

 Is a gas grill or charcoal grill better?
 They are different tools for different priorities.
 Gas heats in ten minutes and gives you precise temperature control.
 Charcoal gets hotter, adds smoke flavor, and involves more active cooking.
 For weeknight efficiency and convenience, gas wins clearly.
 For weekends when you want more involved cooking and flavor complexity, charcoal wins.
 Most serious outdoor cooks own one of each and choose based on what they feel like cooking that day.

 How long will a gas grill last?
 A Weber Genesis or Napoleon Prestige, maintained properly, should last fifteen to twenty years.
-Budget grills in the $250-400 range last three to five.
+Cheap budget grills last three to five.
 The price difference at this level largely reflects longevity.
 Cover your grill between cooks, clean the grates after every session, and check the burners annually for corrosion or blockage.

 Do I need a side burner?
 Useful but not essential.
 A side burner lets you run a sauce pan or do high-heat concentrated cooking without going inside.
-Napoleon's infrared side burner on the Prestige 500 is excellent at this — far better than standard gas side burners on other grills.
+Napoleon's infrared side burner on the Rogue PRO 525 is excellent at this, far better than standard gas side burners on other grills.
 For most people it's a feature you'll appreciate but won't miss if you don't have it.

 Get Grilling